gstoyano/target-dev.en/help/dev/implement/client-side/atjs/upgrading-from-atjs-1x-to-atjs-20.md

 Yes the at.js custom events are applicable to `triggerView()` as well.

-### It says when I call `triggerView()` with &lbrace;`“page” : “true”`&rbrace;, it will send a notification to the Target backend and increase the impression.
+### It says when I call `triggerView()` with &lbrace;`"page" : "true"`&rbrace;, it will send a notification to the Target backend and increase the impression.
 Does it also cause the profile scripts to execute?

 When a prefetch call is made to the Target backend, the profile scripts are executed.
 Thereafter, the impacted profile data will then be encrypted and passed back to the client side.
 After `triggerView()` with `{"page": "true"}` is invoked, a notification is sent along with the encrypted profile data.
 This is when the Target backend will then decrypt the profile data and store into the databases.